Piinks/flutter/packages/flutter/notable_changes_instructions.md

         *   `*   Authored by [Full Name](https://github.com/login) and reviewed by [Reviewer 1](...), [Reviewer 2](...).`
     *   Add 1-2 relevant emojis sparingly and naturally to add personality.
     *   **Consolidate related changes.** If multiple PRs address the same issue (e.g., parts of a larger migration), group them into a single bullet point.
 List all relevant PR numbers and credit all authors and reviewers involved.
+    *   **Embed Visual Media.** If a PR includes a helpful image or video, embed it in the report.
+Use standard Markdown for images and `<video>` tags for videos.
 4.  **Add First-Time Contributor Section:**
     *   Create a final section titled "First-time Contributors".
     *   Add a welcoming message.